Ngahuia Harrison reviewed - September 2018

 7 July – 23 September 2018

-Reviewed by Matariki Williams
+Reviewed by Matariki Williams for PhotoForum

 When I walked into the darkened Kirk Gallery, I was surprised to find tears in my eyes.
 It was an immediate, and visceral, reaction.
 A simple effect, dimming the room’s lights to enable Ngahuia Harrison’s (Ngātiwai, Ngāpuhi ) lightbox photographs to shine as beacons.
 In particular a kuia, Aunty Reo (2018), was positioned in the sightline of the doorway to beckon me in.
 Her image was there, enveloped in the room alongside landscapes of the rohe, and opposite another kuia, Aunty Mihi (2018).